 It appears that the mountainous headwater streams in Kittitas County I studied display characteristics that are fairly consistent with what would be expected.
 The streams are steep, cool, dark, low in nitrogen, and high in DOC.
 They are somewhat high in SRP.
 The cutthroat trout biomass is high but within expected ranges and these fish have a tendency to inhabit colder water, probably because of competition with rainbow trout in warmer water.
-They seem to be found more under more open canopies, likely because of prey availability.
+They seem to be found under more open canopies, likely because of prey availability or higher foraging efficiency.

 I was not able to establish a relationship between stream metabolism and trout biomass.
 This may be because this relationship does not exist in the streams I studied, the relationship is too weak to be detected by my methodology, or my metabolism estimation methodology needs refinement.
 Future research will likely produce methodology to more easily and reliably estimate metabolism in headwaters whereupon this question may be revisited.